Albino weed

 Whether it’s because of a lighting mistake or an unexpected breeding problem, there may be a couple ways to salvage a plant that has started to show white coloration.

 Very early research found that feeding plants sugars in the absence of light will help them grow and increase in volume.
-However, plant growth may be abnormal and the gains slight.
+However, plant growth may be abnormal, and the gains may be small.

 Experiments completed as early as 1919 found that adding supplemental sugars and nutrients to albino corn samples did help them grow and increased the overall weight of the seed.
 Yet, without these supplemental sugars, the albino plants died.